Clothing, class and education: Mapping USyd’s fashion landscape - Honi Soit

 Clothing, class and education: Mapping USyd’s fashion landscape

-Clothing on campus of is a declaration of what we are – or more importantly, what we wish to be.
+Clothing on campus is a declaration of what we are – or more importantly, what we wish to be.

 For half a century, ‘prep’ embodied the longstanding nexus between clothing, class and education in the West, distinguishing the Etonians, Ivy Leaguers, and ‘old money’ Americana from the melange of mainstream society.
 Marked by tweed blazers, scuffed loafers, collegiate sportswear, and pastel colours, the aesthetic has its roots in elite English and American preparatory schools of the early 20th century that served as crucial socio-cultural establishments of the upper-class.
 Though brands like Ralph Lauren, Tommy Hilfiger, and J. Crew appropriated ‘prep’ for mainstream consumption in the 70s, its elements are deeply embedded in private school uniforms today, reflecting the wedge between private and public school education.

 Today, fast fashion and social media have radically transformed the fashion landscape of the modern university globally.
 A 2020 Vogue Business survey of 105 members of Generation Z found that more than half reported buying most of their clothes from fast-fashion brands.
-And despite the looming threat of climate change and boom in second-hand clothing, major fast fashion online retailers saw dramatic sales increases at the start of the pandemic in 2020, while internet searches for “cheap clothes” shot up 46 per cent.
+Additionally, despite the looming threat of climate change and rise in second-hand shopping, major fast fashion online retailers saw dramatic sales increases at the start of the pandemic in 2020, while internet searches for “cheap clothes” shot up 46 per cent.

 American anthropologist Ted Polhemus defines fashion as “not merely a change of styles of dress and adornment, but rather a systemic, structured and deliberate pattern of style change.”
-Industrial capitalism has ‘fashionalised’ style; the process whereby the fashion system appropriates subcultures and ‘anti-fashions’ – styles that arise in fixed, largely unchanging social environments, like pre-industrial eras – to create widely-affordable cultural trends.
+Industrial capitalism has ‘fashionalised’ style; the process whereby the fashion system appropriates subcultures and ‘anti-fashions’ (styles that arise in fixed, largely unchanging social environments) to create widely-affordable cultural trends.

 For some of us at USyd, clothing is a peripheral concern amid the chaos of university life.
 But for many like myself, it is an irreplaceable expressive medium and daily mood determinant.
 Notably distinct from the protean beast that is fashion, clothing comprises a frontier of the self; the single intercepting layer between our bodies and the social world.
 Far from neutral, it is a declaration of what we are – or more importantly, what we wish to be.

 I interviewed five USyd students about fashion and style on the Camperdown campus, who all consider these things to be an important part of university life.
 They reveal how class, local area, subculture, and sexuality form a sartorial code of belonging and identity unique to USyd and its surrounding suburbs.
-Akin to the original ‘prep’ styles of the early 20th century, fashion in the university space often dictates the nature and degree of one’s sense of belonging to campus – and, by extension, one’s supposed entitlement to the elite education and inheritance of such a tradition.
+Akin to the original ‘prep’ styles of the early 20th century, fashion in the university space often dictates the nature and degree of one’s sense of belonging to campus – and, by extension, one’s supposed entitlement to its elite education and inheritance of tradition.

 While these divisions may seem innocuous, their invisibility lends them power to shape the interactions, impressions, and relationships we have at university.